rpaglin/NanodegreePrj2/README.md

 The train_classifier module includes a boolean variable 'optimize', which (when True) triggers execution of gridsearch

+## Note

+The train_classifier module includes a boolean variable 'optimize', which (when True) triggers execution of gridsearch

+## Note

+The train_classifier module includes a boolean variable 'optimize', which (when True) triggers execution of gridsearch

 ## License

 Free to use